-Only students with F-1 Visas qualify for employment on campus.
-Please contact the office of Global Engagement at 882-7983 for additional information on this subject.
+Only students with F-1 Visas and DACA card qualify for employment on campus.
+Please contact the office of Global Engagement and/or Human Resources at 882-7983 for additional information on this subject.

 Who should I go to inquire about jobs through the SEI program?

-Visit with the SEI Coordinator at Career Services to pick up an application and job openings list.
+Visit with the SEI Coordinator at Career Services to pick up application.Once you are approved,you will receive a job openings list via email.